 Based on "older woman trying to seduce younger man" premise.
 Names are similar as well - "Mrs Robertson/Mrs Robinson"

-Grampa appears at an upstairs booth in the church during Mrs. Bouvier's wedding and yells "MRS BOVIER!!!" whilst banging the glass to try and stop it, exactly like the famous scene in this movie.
+Grampa appears in an upstairs booth in the church at the wedding and yells: "MRS. BOUVIER!" while banging the glass, in an attempt to stop it, spoofing the famous scene from the film.

 in a flashback, Jay gets advice in a parody of the "Plastics" scene